 Frederick Wayne Kramer, 92 of Bulger, passed away on March 7, 2020 in Washington Hospital.
 The things most important to Wayne and his wife were new birth; spring trilliums in the forest, new seedlings in the greenhouse, and new babies in the home.
 And so, it is absolutely fitting that Wayne Kramer, son, brother, husband, father, grand and great, breathed his last breath as the nursery lullaby chimes rang throughout the entire Washington Hospital announcing a new birth.

-To plant a memorial tree in honor of Frederick Wayne Kramer, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Frederick Wayne Kramer, please visit our Heartfelt Sympathies Store.

 He was born on July 17, 1927 in South Hills, the son of the late George and Martha Heaps Kramer.

 Wayne was a WWII Navy veteran and a retired superintendent of Midway Coal and also worked at Jefferson Coal and Aloe Coal Co.
 He was a member of St. Columbkille Church, enjoyed canning, hunting, fishing, gardening, camping, jelly making and baking.
 He was very active with the Midway Seniors.
 Wayne was the last surviving founder of Pack and Troop 1396 of Robinson Twp., where he was the recipient of the highest award in Boy Scouts of America, the Silver Beaver.
 He also was the past Master of Burgettstown Grange 1502.
 Together, Mr. Kramer and his late wife owned and operated Kramer’s Greenhouse for over forty years.